dnrichardson/scl30a_project/README.md

 * processSuppa
 * processRMATS

 Each are documented in the "processing_functions.R" file.
-An example of usage is the following:
+It is very likely you will have to hack these functions to make them work with your particular output files in the sense that I have not generalized the variable names in the output files.
+Anyway, an example of usage is the following:

 ```R
 source("processing_functions.R")